The Biblical Literacy Crisis & What It Means for Israel’s Future

 This decline in biblical literacy and conviction is more than a crisis of personal faith.
 It creates a vacuum that is quickly filled by cultural narratives and theological errors.
 Even Christians can fall prey to significant misconceptions.
 And when they don’t know the story of the Bible or believe it to be true, it impacts more than their relationship with Jesus: it reduces the significance of the covenantal land promised to Abraham and his descendants to a tale.

-When this happens, says Eagle’s Wings Founder Bishop Robert Stearns, the people of the Bible (the Jews) and the land of the Bible (Israel) become less important.
+When this happens, said Eagle’s Wings Founder Bishop Robert Stearns on a recent Out of Zion Podcast interview, the people of the Bible (the Jews) and the land of the Bible (Israel) become less important.
 Israel becomes known as “just another country,” and Jerusalem—the place where God has placed His name and to where Jesus will one day return—becomes just another city.

 And the modern state of Israel ceases to make sense.